 - Plagiarizing.
-According to the 2009 MLA Handbook, "To use another person's ideas or expression in your writing without acknowledging the source is to plagiarize" (30).
-The Handbook continues, "Forms of plagiarism include the failure to give appropriate acknowledgement when repeating another's wording or particularly apt phrase, when paraphrasing another's argument, or when presenting another's line of reasoning" (30).
-A student's failure to properly cite and document sources may constitute plagiarism, even if there is no deliberate attempt or intent to misrepresent the work in question. - 2.
+According to the 2009 MLA Handbook, "to plagiarize means 'to commit literary theft' and to 'present as new and original an idea or product derived from an existing source' (Merriam-Webster's Collegiate Dictionary [11th ed.; 2003; print]) (52).
+The Handbook continues, "Plagiarism involves two kinds of wrongs, using another person's ideas, information, or expressions without acknowledging that person's work constitutes intellectual theft.
+Passing off another person's idea's, information, or expressions as your own to get a better grade or gain some other advantage constitutes fraud."
+(52) A student's failure to properly cite and document sources may constitute plagiarism, even if there is no deliberate attempt or intent to misrepresent the work in question.
+The handbook recommends "to guard against the possibility of unintentional plagiarism during research and writing, keep careful notes that always distinguish among three types of material: your ideas, your summaries and paraphrases of other ideas and facts and exact wording you copy from sources."
+(55) - 2.
 Aiding and abetting plagiarism.
 Permitting others to use your work. - 3.
 Recycling your own work.
 Submitting, without permission, in one course work originally done for another. - 4.
 Cheating.
 Copying from another student's exam paper; permitting others to copy one's work; bringing unauthorized material to exams; accepting or giving unauthorized assistance on coursework and/or assignments. - 5.
 Subbing.
 Replacing another student, or asking another student to replace you, for the purpose of taking a quiz or exam. - 6.
 Altering.
 Changing grades or marks on papers or exams; unauthorized use or alteration of College add/drop or other forms. - 7.
 Falsifying.
 Falsification or fabrication of research results, quotations, facts, and/or references.